 Cooking Techniques

 To cook black turtle beans, I begin with a soak, which softens them and reduces cooking time.
 A slow simmer afterwards can bring out their velvety texture without turning them mushy.
 I have learned from reliable sources that a pressure cooker or an Instant Pot can expedite the cooking process, while ensuring the beans remain intact.
-When preparing them from dry, I make sure to rinse them thoroughly and check for any stones or debris before cooking.

 - Soaking: Overnight or quick-soak